This post originally represented data from the IRS’ 2018 “Dirty Dozen” list. It was updated on 3/26/2019 to reflect the 2019 list and statistics.

 Most people have heard of identity thieves withdrawing money from bank accounts, or spending large amounts of money on frivolous things in other states or countries.
 Not many people are aware that identity thieves can also use your information to file a phony tax return on your behalf.
 Then, when you go to file your actual taxes, the IRS notifies you that your refund is already on its way to another address.

-In 2013, the IRS halted 14.6 million tax returns filed as a result of identity theft, amounting to approximately $50 billion in taxpayer dollars.
+In 2017, the IRS halted approximately 1 million tax returns filed as a result of identity theft, amounting to approximately $8 billion in taxpayer dollars.
+Still, 242,000 taxpayers reported being a victim of tax identity theft that year.

 How can you prevent identity theft?